 4. In the transition tests, which were performed only with the automatic pitch and yaw dampers operating, it was found that the transition was very easy to perform either with or without the gyroscopic effects of the jet engine simulated, even though the model had a tendency to fly in a rolled and sideslipped attitude between angles of attack of approximately 25° and 45° .
 This sideslipping tendency resulted from the fact that the model was unstable in yaw and roll in this angle-ofattack range but had a stable trim point at large angles of bank and sideslip.

 5. The swiveling nozzle on the main jet provided good yaw and pitch control through the entire speed range covered in the investigation.

-Langley Research Center, National Aeronautics and Space Administration, Langley Field, Va., August 19, 1958.
+Langley Aeronautical Laboratory, National Advisory Committee for Aeronautics, Langley Field, Va., August 19, 1958.